 Powershell: Working with Passwords

-$password = Read-Host "Enter password" -AsSecureString
+1$password = Read-Host "Enter password" -AsSecureString

 Next, you'll probably look around the Internets for a few hours or so trying to figure out how to change the password of the newly created user.
-You will soon discover that the user creation process in PowerShell 1.0 isn't very straightfoward and it even requires a specific order for proper account creation.
-First, you create the account, then you set some basic properties, next you call SetInfo(), and finally you invoke setPassword using the follwing syntax:
+You will soon discover that the user creation process in PowerShell 1.0 isn't very straightforward and it even requires a specific order for proper account creation.
+First, you create the account, then you set some basic properties, next you call SetInfo(), and finally you invoke setPassword using the following syntax:

 Now you may find yourself with the following exception: Exception calling "Invoke" with "2" argument(s): "Exception has been thrown by the target of an invocation."
 Originally, this post mentioned using toString() to address the problem but PowerShell team member Lee Holmes wrote to let me know that the password was changed literally to System.Security.SecureString.
 He also said that "there is no really easy way to convert a secure string to plain text - on purpose.
 Since a SecureString is supposed to prevent plain text from littering your computer's memory, converting it to plain text defeats the purpose."